M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

-# Expressjs Starter with TypeScript
+# REST API for "Adeeb أديب", using Express with TypeScript

-Starter for expressjs, trying to use OOP architecture and design.
+A basic step towards OOP, with best practices.

 ### Used Middlewares